 - Use knowledge organisers;

-- Model the correct use of vocabulary;
+- Model and orally rehearse the correct use of vocabulary;

 - Discuss new vocabulary in shared text;